3 Oldest Cities In The US

 Not only is Boston one of the largest cities in the country, but it is also one of the oldest!

-As one of the oldest cities in the United States, Boston is known for its role in the American Revolutionary War.
-The city acted as the seat for many notable historical events during this time period, including the Boston Massacre, the Boston Tea Party, the Battle of Bunker Hill, and the siege of Boston.
+Serving as one of the oldest cities in the United States, Boston played a significant role in the American Revolutionary War.
+The city hosted numerous key historical events, such as the Boston Massacre, the Boston Tea Party, the Battle of Bunker Hill, and the Siege of Boston.

 However, this is only Boston’s history as one of the oldest cities in the United States.
 When you look at the Native Nations that inhabited the land first, you’ll find thousands of years of history embedded in the Shawmut Peninsula.
 In fact, one of the oldest fishing weirs in the United States, the Boylston Street Fishweir, can be found here.